rajkorde/ExamGPTCloud/README.md

 ExamGPT helps users prepare for their exams by automatically generating flashcards and multiple-choice questions from their study materials (eg. PDF files).
 Studying techniques like [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) and [Retreival learning](https://ctl.wustl.edu/resources/using-retrieval-practice-to-increase-student-learning/) are common among students and creating high quality flash cards is a key component of these learning methods.
 There are software solutions like Anki and Quizlet that let students use flash cards effectively, but creating these flash cards is a time consuming process.
 This project attempts to solve that problem using AI.

 In ExamGPT, users goto a [website](https://myexamgpt.com/) and upload the their study material and get an exam code.
 Once ExamGPT is done processing the study material, it sends the user an email signalling completion and detailing next steps.
-Then the user can download [Telegram](https://telegram.org/) and practice using flashcards and multiple choice quizzes using their exam code and the ExamGPT telegram bot.
+Then the user can download [Telegram](https://telegram.org/) and practice using flashcards and multiple choice questions (MCQs) using their exam code and the ExamGPT telegram bot.

 The infrastructure is implemented using AWS.
 The frontend is a simple React App hosted as a static S3 website.
 The backend is fully serverless and easily scalable and uses a number of AWS services.